pristinakoon/pristinakoon.github.io/_pages/about.md

 ---
 I am a PhD student in the [University of Pennsylvania's Department of Linguistics](https://www.ling.upenn.edu/).
 Before coming to Penn, I graduated from the University of Michigan with a BA in [linguistics](https://lsa.umich.edu/linguistics) and [Asian studies (Southeast Asia submajor)](https://lsa.umich.edu/asian).
 My research interests are centered around language contact, specifically relating to Austronesian languages in Southeast Asia with an emphasis on morphology, clitics, and pronouns.

 Outside of my work, I am an avid language learner!
 I speak French and Indonesian and took some Korean courses in college.
-Research experinces have also exposed me to Jejueo, Malay, Betawi, and Cham.
-I am currently studying Filipino, Spanish, and Hokkien.
+Research experiences have also exposed me to Jejueo, Malay, Betawi, and Cham.
+I am currently studying Filipino, Tagalog, Spanish, and Hokkien.

 I can be best reached at pristina[at]sas[dot]upenn[dot]edu or you can use this [link](mailto:pristina@sas.upenn.edu).

 ### **How to pronounce my name**

-Although I was named after the [capital of Kosova/o](https://www.britannica.com/place/Pristina), my parents adopted an Americanized pronunciation, and my first name pronounced [prɪˈstinə] or pris-teen-ah.
+Although I was named after the [capital of Kosova/o](https://www.britannica.com/place/Pristina), my parents adopted an Americanized pronunciation, and my first name is pronounced [prɪˈstinə] or pris-teen-ah.
 My surname/family name is represented by the Chinese character [官](https://dictionary.writtenchinese.com/worddetail/guan/2600/1/1) and pronounced [guan] or ku-an.